 If you look at the job ads what will you see?
 The main qualifications to teach in Eastern Asia are to be a native speaker and to have a degree.
 TEFL/TESOL certificates - if mentioned in the job ad are usually noted as preferences.
-I can't recall a mention of accreditation or an accredited TEFL course.
+And I can't recall a mention of accreditation or an accredited TEFL course.

 Has any employer ever ask you if your degree was accredited?
 I don't think so, it never happened to me anyways.

 So to whom does TEFL course accreditation matter?

 To the TEFL providers it matters because they are competing for your money.
 For the buyers - probably you, it matters because you were told that it matters.

 But who told you that it matters?